 Blending in a Fireplace

-In most homes, the fireplace is a central element, so all the furniture and decorative accessories in the same room usually revolve around it, and that can be tough when you're working with a bold, brick fireplace that's not exactly your style.
+In most homes, the fireplace is a central element, and all the furniture and decorative accessories in the same room usually revolve around it.
+This can pose a challenge when you're working with a bold, brick fireplace that's not exactly your style.

-In this living room by Libra Studios white paint made a large fireplace blend in with the rest of the décor.
-For dramatic contrast, the nonworking iron stove in front of it was left unpainted.Continue to 30 of 33 below.
+In this living room by Libra Studios, white paint made a large fireplace blend in with the rest of the décor.
+For dramatic contrast, the nonworking iron stove in front was left unpainted.Continue to 29 of 32 below.

 Stunning Accent Wall

 Turning a brick fireplace into a stunning accent wall for displaying art is a cinch with paint.
-The designers at Stuart Sampley Art Architect chose a shade of bluish gray that works with the room's soothing, boho vibe.Continue to 31 of 33 below.
+The designers at Stuart Sampley Art Architect chose a shade of bluish gray that works with the room's soothing boho vibe.Continue to 30 of 32 below.

 Gray Wash Brick